Iyen A. Acosta

 - Assisted with the representation of a housing authority opposing a motion for attorney’s fees.
 The parties settled the motion for a fraction of the $128,000 requested by opposing counsel.

 - Assisted with the representation of a statewide housing advocacy organization in an amicus curiae appearance in New Jersey Appellate Division court.
 The case challenged taxation of housing authority-owned property by the city.
 The housing authority lost on summary judgment motions at trial and appealed.
 The amicus appearance was instrumental in securing a remand of the case for a trial on the merits.
 The case was settled.
-Currently representing the housing authority during implementation of the settlement agreement.

 - Assisted with the representation of a statewide affordable housing and community development professionals’ organization and seven member housing authorities in an amicus curiae appearance on behalf of the appellee housing authority in lead-based paint liability litigation.
 The case resulted in a favorable decision for the appellee housing authority in the Maryland Court of Appeals.